efatto/e-efatto/mrp_manual_procurement_subcontractor/README.rst

 |badge1| |badge2| |badge3|

-By default production order start procurement at creation.
-This module add ability to start procurement after the production is created.
+This module add the ability to choose if a production is done in-house or at a subcontractor, in case a product have a bom of type `subcontracted` and `Buy` and `Produce` route.

 **Table of contents**